St. Mary Catholic Church (Korona, Florida): History of Korona, Florida

 In 1935, the Shrine of St. Christopher was built by the flamboyant and charismatic Rev. Fr.
 Cornelius Hoffman, as a gift to Korona.
 Many community and church-related events have taken place at this shrine including the popular Blessing of the Automobiles.
 Since its construction, this shrine has brought many travelers to Korona, and is still a popular stop for motorists."

 In 1940, infrastructure in Korona dramatically improved when electric service was connected to the area.
 Suddenly, the rural area of Korona had the means to improve its standard of living and expedite the modern development of the community.

 As the Korona community continued to grow during the 20th century, the original St. Mary Catholic Church became too small for its parish.
 A new St. Mary Catholic Church was constructed and it was dedicated on October 8, 1994.
 This larger church can accommodate up to 500 people, including Polish-speaking parishioners who travel from communities many miles from Korona.

 In 2011, a new Parish Center was constructed on the St. Mary Catholic Church property, which includes classrooms, offices and a social hall.
 In 2014, the St. Vincent DePaul Thrift was constructed on the St. Mary Catholic Church property, which provides affordable clothing and house wares to the needy of Korona and nearby communities.

+Listing on the National Register of Historic Places

+The initial nomination was approved by the Florida National Register Review Board on November 2, 2023, and was then sent to the U.S. Department of the Interior, National Park Service for final approval by the Keeper of the National Register.
+On January 25, 2024, the St. Mary Catholic Church was officially listed on the National Register of Historic Places.
+The historical significance of the property is associated with the areas of architecture, ethnic heritage: European (Polish), and exploration/settlement.
+The St. Mary Catholic Church listing included the Shrine of Saint Christopher structure as a contributing resource.